ewanbrinkman/course2calendar/README.md

 Live Project: [https://course2calendar.com](https://course2calendar.com)

-I used to spend about 15 minutes every term adding my courses to my calendar.
-I found that a bit annoying - and so spent much more time creating this website - ha!
+I used to spend about 15 minutes every term adding my courses to my calendar.I found it annoying - and so created this website!
 Now, simply add all your courses, then download a file you can import into your calendar with your schedule.
 Hopefully it saves some of you some time!